firebase/codelab-friendlychat-android/steps/index.lab.md

 ## Create Firebase project
 Duration: 06:00

-In this step you will create a Firebase project to use during this codelab and add the project configuration to your ap.
+In this step you will create a Firebase project to use during this codelab and add the project configuration to your app.

 ### Create a new project